aws-samples/iceberg-streaming-examples/README.md

 # Streaming Apache Iceberg examples using Apache Spark

 This projects has examples of high volume streaming ingestion from [Apache Kafka](https://kafka.apache.org/) using [Apache Spark](https://spark.apache.org/) and [Apache Iceberg](https://iceberg.apache.org/).
-The focus in this repository is to go further than the typical poc consuming few messages.

-**Our aim here is to provide support for around 400,000 msg/seg on all scenarios**.
+The focus in this repository is to go further than the typical poc consuming few messages or small csv files.
+The aim here is to provide support for around **400,000 msg/seg** on all scenarios.

 The concepts seen here are applicable to PySpark or Scala programs with little effort.
 Remember that we just program the transformations and those are converted to a logical plan and then to native code via the Java Virtual Machine (JVM) or to native code using projects such as [Apache Data Fusion Comet](https://github.com/apache/datafusion-comet), [Velox](https://github.com/apache/datafusion-comet) or [Photon](https://www.databricks.com/product/photon).